How to Submit a Patent: Everything You Need to Know

 For plant patent applications and those that don't have the means to file online, a mail application is suitable.
 The forms for these types of applications are available online.
 They include the Information Disclosure Statement and a Patent Application Declaration.
 For guidance on how to complete either application, call the USPTO offices at 1-800-786-9199 and choose option 2.

 Remember that each application comes with filing fees.
-An individual filing on his or her own would pay $730 for a filing, while a micro-entity pays a minimum of $400.
-However, this pales in comparison to a patent lawyer, who may charge between $5,000 and $7,000 for his or her services.
+An individual filing on his or her own would pay $730 for filing, while a micro-entity pays a minimum of $400.
+However, this pales in comparison to a patent lawyer, who may charge between $5,000 and $7,000 for his or her services — but this is usually money well spent to ensure a high-quality, thorough patent application.

 If you need help with submitting a patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.